 For example, in Thailand, where there are hundreds of elephant projects and sanctuaries, we work with just 11, where we are confident that the animal welfare meets our high standards.
 Visiting a well-run elephant sanctuary helps to support the work that they do, and seeing them in their natural habitat, such as in Khao Yai National Park, helps to preserve their environment and the other species that live there.

 One of our recommended elephant projects is Elephant Valley, who have sanctuaries in Mondulkiri, Cambodia, and Chiang Rai in Thailand.
-They are a small organisation with a big heart, taking excellent care of their elephants, who have been rescued from logging or other unethical activities, and they put their animals first in everything that they do.
+They are a small organization with a big heart, taking excellent care of their elephants, who have been rescued from logging or other unethical activities, and they put their animals first in everything that they do.

 The elephants take the lead in what they do, and you can watch as they meander through the fields and forests at the reserve.
-The sanctuaries do not allow any contact with the elephants, but you’ll get chance to help to pick and grow the copious amounts of food that they need to live, and therefore help towards their prolonged happy retirement.
+The sanctuaries do not allow any contact with the elephants, but you’ll get chance to help to pick and grow the copious amounts of food that they need to live, and therefore help toward their prolonged happy retirement.

 Marine life is also an important consideration in Southeast Asia, where overfishing, over tourism and increased plastic waste has led to the decline of marine environments across the continent.
 Many of our recommended hotels work hard to promote marine conservation: the YTL hotel group are an excellent example of this across Malaysia.